mawinkler/uptonight/README.md

 OUTPUT_DIR | string | Output directory for reports and the plot | "/tmp" | yes | "."
 LIVE_MODE | *bool* | Run in live mode, generate plot every five minutes.<br>Bash doesn't support boolean variables, but the code checks for the word 'true'. | true | yes | false

 UpTonight does support a ***live*** mode as well.
 Contrary to the normal mode where the calculations are done and output is created for the upcoming night you'll get a live plot.
 To activate this mode set `LIVE_MODE=true`.
-In this mode, UpTonight will create a file called `uptonight-liveplot.png` every five minutes but no `txt`-reports.
+In this mode, UpTonight will create a file called `uptonight-liveplot.png` every five minutes but no `txt`, or `json`-reports.

 ***Config file `config.yaml`***